-The funding comes from European Union’s Marie Skłodowska-Curie Actions (MSCA) European Training Networks (ETN) instrument part of the Horizon 2020 research program.
-The consortium is formed of 4 universities and 3 companies from Sweden, Denmark, Austria and Germany, and has associated partners also in Silicon Valley, USA.
+The funding came from European Union’s Marie Skłodowska-Curie Actions (MSCA) European Training Networks (ETN) instrument part of the Horizon 2020 research program.
+The consortium was formed of 4 universities and 3 companies from Sweden, Denmark, Austria and Germany, and had associated partners also in Silicon Valley, USA.

-FORA’s researchers will receive integrated training across key areas (computer science, electrical engineering, control engineering, industrial automation, applied mathematics and data science) necessary to fully realize the potential of Fog Computing for Industry 4.0 and will move between academic and industrial environments to promote interdisciplinary and intersectoral learning.
+FORA’s researchers received integrated training across key areas (computer science, electrical engineering, control engineering, industrial automation, applied mathematics and data science) necessary to fully realize the potential of Fog Computing for Industry 4.0 and had moved between academic and industrial environments to promote interdisciplinary and intersectoral learning.